30 Aug How to Find an Elegant Trogon

 First, if you want to find an Elegant Trogon, you’ll have to go where they live.

-So in the United States, one such location is Madera Canyon, in southeast Arizona.
+In the United States, one such location is Madera Canyon (southeast Arizona).

 Then, there are two approaches.

 For example, the first one (which everybody recommends) is: Wake before sunrise, drive up the canyon to the end of the road, hike about a half mile up the mountain on the Carrie Nation Trail to the bench, then look to the right at a large Cottonwood Tree.

 I tried this four times.
 And I was able to find the bird once, resulting in the above photo.
 Even though it’s a bad photo, at least you can see enough field marks to tell that I really did find the bird.

 Now, the second approach is different.